Groupon launches credit card payment business

 The service, called Groupon Payments, lets U.S. restaurants, salons and spas, retailers and other businesses that run Groupon daily deals accept credit card payments at a lower rate than other providers.
 In a typical local deal, a customer could pay $20 for a voucher worth $40 of goods and services.

-Groupon will charge 1.8 percent for MasterCard, Visa and Discover cards, on top of a 15 cent per-swipe fee.
+Groupon will charge 1.8 percent for MasterCard, Visa and Discover cards, on top of a 15 cent fee per swipe.
 For American Express cards, it charges 3 percent plus the 15 cent fee.

 Groupon's daily deals competitors include LivingSocial, Google and Amazon.com Inc, which owns part of LivingSocial.